bevyengine/rfcs/rfcs/45-stageless.md

             chain![
                 check_if_projectiles_hit,
                 despawn_projectiles_that_hit,
-                // Wherever you want commands to be applied, insert an instance of `apply_system_buffers`
+                // Be mindful when using apply_system_buffers in chains;
-                // Note: You cannot use type-derived labels for ordering if duplicates exist,
+                // this will insert an entirely new copy of the system into your schedule.
-                // so give this system a name if you want to order relative to it elsewhere. apply_system_buffers.named(MySystems::FlushProjectiles)
+                // This can have unexpected effects on system parallelism, as it bifurcates the scheduling graph. apply_system_buffers,
                 fork_projectiles,
             ]
             .after(CoreSystems::FlushPostUpdate)